linewalks/dasima/README.md

 #### Description

-Dasima is a library that helps sending messages and reciving in Flask project.
+Dasima is a library that helps you send and receive messages in Flask project.
 It is a simple wrapper around Kombu and support with the Publish /Subscribe pattern of your Flask project.